StellateHQ/examples/next-auth/README.md

 ## Cookie-based authentication with GraphCDN

-Using a GraphQL API that performs cookie-based authentication with GraphCDN requires an extra step: You need to set up a custom domain at GraphCDN.
+Using a GraphQL API that performs cookie-based authentication with GraphCDN requires an extra step: You need to set up a custom domain on GraphCDN.

 The reason for that is just how cookies over HTTP work.
 When sending a request to log in, the response usually contains a `Set-Cookie` header that stores some